Are New Boilers More Efficient

 Vaillant Boilers up to 94% efficient

-All boilers must have an ‘A’ rating with factory tested efficiencies of 89% or higher.
-In the real world, these levels are rarely achieved.
+All boilers must have an ‘A’ rating with factory tested efficiencies of 91% or higher.
+Unfortunately, these levels are rarely achieved.
 The boiler is just one component in the overall heating system.
 The whole system must work effectively for the boiler to achieve 90% or more.
+However, there are some ways you can maximise the efficiency of your new boiler to help it achieve that A-Rating.

 Ensuring maximum efficiency is achieved